Skip to main content

 Understanding this epigenetic layer is like discovering the software that runs your genetic hardware.
 Your DNA provides the blueprint, but the epigenome is the contractor, making real-time decisions that affect the final construction.
 In the context of fertility, this means that the function of genes critical for sperm and egg development can be modified by factors like diet, stress, and exposure to environmental toxins.

-These modifications can, in some instances, be passed down, influencing the of the next generation.
+These modifications can, in some instances, be passed down, influencing the reproductive health of the next generation.
 This is a powerful concept because it shifts the narrative from one of fixed genetic destiny to one of biological potential.
 Your choices and your environment have a direct, molecular impact on the cells that will create new life.

 This knowledge is the first step toward reclaiming a sense of agency over your reproductive health, moving from a place of concern to a position of informed, proactive engagement with your own biology.